 - Data collection and analysis (e.g. types of information that will be sought from reports of included studies and methods for obtaining such information, how risk of bias in included studies will be assessed, and any intended statistical methods for combining results across studies); and

-- Other information (e.g. acknowledgments, contributions of authors, declarations of interest, and sources of support).
+- Other information (e.g. acknowledgements, contributions of authors, declarations of interest, and sources of support).

 People making decisions about health care are the target audience for Cochrane Reviews.
 This includes healthcare professionals, consumers and policy makers, and reviews should be accessible to these audiences.
 Cochrane Reviews should be written so that they are easy to read and understand by someone with a basic sense of the topic who is not necessarily an expert in the area.
 Some explanation of terms and concepts is likely to be helpful, and perhaps even essential.
 However, too much explanation can detract from the readability of a review.
 Simplicity and clarity are also vital to readability.
 The readability of Cochrane Reviews should compare to that of a well-written article in a general medical journal.

-Plagiarism is not acceptable and all sources of information need to be cited (for more information see the Cochrane Editorial and Publishing Policy Resource on plagiarism).
+Plagiarism is not acceptable and all sources of information should be cited (for more information see the Cochrane Library editorial policy on plagiarism).
 Also, the unattributed reproduction of text from other sources should be avoided.
-Quotes from other published or unpublished sources need to be indicated and attributed clearly, and permission may be required to reproduce any published figures.
+Quotes from other published or unpublished sources should be indicated and attributed clearly, and permission may be required to reproduce any published figures.

-- Background (a summary of the rationale and context of the review);
+- Rationale (a concise summary of the rationale for and context of the review);

 - Search methods (including an indication of databases searched, and the date of the last search for which studies were fully incorporated);

-- Selection criteria (including a summary of eligibility criteria for study designs, participants, interventions and comparators);
+- Eligibility criteria (including a summary of eligibility criteria for study designs, participants, interventions and comparators);

-- Author’s conclusions (including both implications for practice and research).
+- Authors’ conclusions (including implications both for practice and for research);

 Well-formulated review questions occur in the context of an already-formed body of knowledge.
 The Background section should address this context, including a description of the condition or problem of interest.
 It should help clarify the rationale for the review, and explain why the questions being addressed are important.
-It should be concise (generally around one page when typeset printed) and be understandable to the users of the intervention(s) under investigation.
+It should be concise (generally under 1000 words) and be understandable to the users of the intervention(s) under investigation.

-It is important that the eligibility criteria and other aspects of the methods build on ideas that have been developed in the Background section.
-For example, if there are uncertainties in how variation in setting, dose of intervention or timing of outcome assessment influence the intervention effect, then it would be important to acknowledge them as a reason for doing the review and consider how the relevant aspects of the methods have been designed to identify relevant evidence and explore these uncertainties.
+It is important that the eligibility criteria and other aspects of the methods, such as the comparisons used in the synthesis, build on ideas that have been developed in the Background section.
+For example, if there are uncertainties to be explored in how variation in setting, different populations or type of intervention influence the intervention effect, then it would be important to acknowledge these as objectives of the review, and ensure the concepts and rationale are explained.

-The following four standard subheadings in the Background section of a Cochrane Review are intended to facilitate a structured approach to the context and overall rationale for the review.
+The following three standard subheadings in the Background section of a Cochrane Review are intended to facilitate a structured approach to the context and overall rationale for the review.

-- Description of the condition: A brief description of the condition being addressed, and its significance, is a useful way to begin the review.
-It may include information about the biology, diagnosis, prognosis, prevalence, incidence and burden of the condition.
+- Description of the condition: A brief description of the condition being addressed, who is affected, and its significance, is a useful way to begin the review.
+It may include information about the biology, diagnosis, prognosis, prevalence, incidence and burden of the condition, and may consider equity or variation in how different populations are affected.

 - Why it is important to do this review: Review authors should explain clearly why the questions being asked are important.
 Rather than justifying the review on the grounds that there are known eligible studies, it is more helpful to emphasize what aspects of, or uncertainties in, the accumulating evidence base now justify a systematic review.
 For example, it might be the case that studies have reached conflicting conclusions, that there is debate about the evidence to date, or that there are competing approaches to implementing the intervention.